-Before assuming his current role, Anderson founded a jury consulting firm after working as a congressional staffer, government relations executive, newspaper reporter, and lawyer in private practice.
-He has served on the boards of several non-profit organizations, including the Washington Area Bicyclist Association, the Citizens League of Montgomery County, the Coalition to Stop Gun Violence and the Committee for Montgomery, the Woodside Civic Association and the Silver Spring Citizens Advisory Board.
+Before he was named Chair of the Planning Board, Anderson founded a jury consulting firm after working as a congressional staffer, government relations executive, newspaper reporter, and lawyer in private practice.
+He has served on the boards of several non-profit organizations, including the Washington Area Bicyclist Association, the Coalition to Stop Gun Violence, the Committee for Montgomery, the Woodside Civic Association and the Silver Spring Citizens Advisory Board.

-Anderson holds undergraduate and law degrees from Georgetown University and a master degree in journalism from Columbia University.
-He lives in Silver Spring with his wife and two children.
+Anderson holds undergraduate and law degrees from Georgetown University and a master’s degree in journalism from Columbia University.
+He lives in Silver Spring with his wife Mary Boyle and their two children.
 He enjoys mountain biking, coaching competitive high school debate, and volunteering with the Boy Scouts of America.

 Cichy worked at the Maryland Transit Administration/ Maryland Department of Transportation on projects such as the Corridor Cities Transitway, Purple Line light rail system and regional transit-oriented developments.
 From 1979 to 1984, he was director of transportation for Montgomery County and collaborated with federal, state and county agencies as well as developer and citizen groups to solve mutual problems.
 During his tenure, Cichy worked with Planning Department staff to coordinate implementation of master plan transportation projects.